We use cookies to improve your experience, some are essential for the operation of this site.

 Bibliography

-M. F. Drummond-Roberts, Some Sussex Fonts Photographed and Described.
-Brighton 1935, 49.
+M. F. Drummond-Roberts, Some Sussex Fonts Photographed and Described, Brighton 1935, 49.

-F. Harrison, Notes on Sussex Churches.
-Hove 1908 (4th ed.
+F. Harrison, Notes on Sussex Churches, Hove 1908 (4th ed.
 1920), 133.

-J. Norris, Notes on the Church of the Holy Trinity Hurstpierpoint 1993, (first published 1973).
+J. Norris, Notes on the Church of the Holy Trinity Hurstpierpoint, 1993, (first pub.
+1973).

-A. K. Walker, An Introduction to the Study of English fonts with details of those in Sussex.
-London 1908, 118-119; 124.
+A. K. Walker, An Introduction to the Study of English fonts with details of those in Sussex, London 1908, 118-119; 124.